Khalid bin Mohammed Stadium

 Khalid Bin Mohammed Stadium is a multi-use stadium in Sharjah, United Arab Emirates.
-It is currently used mostly for football matches and is the home ground of Al Shaab Club.
+It is currently used mostly for football matches and was the home ground of Al Shaab Club.
+Currently it is the home ground for Al Bataeh Club and the youth teams of Sharjah FC.
 The stadium holds 12,000 people.

+The stadium was built in 1974 and renovated in 2017.
+Apart from home matches of Al Shaab and Al Bataeh, it hosted several international friendly matches and in November 2023 it hosted a 2026 FIFA World Cup qualification match between Lebanon and Palestine that finished with a goalless draw.
+It also hosted FC Dynamo Kyiv for a winter training camp in 2021.